Top NBA Betting Promo Codes & Sites: Claim $4,500+ in Bonus Bets for Playoff Betting

-A busy night of NBA playoff action awaits on Monday, highlighted by Game 5 of the first round series between the Nuggets and Lakwers, and you can give yourself an extra edge on the NBA playoff odds with thousands in bonuses currently available from the nation's best NBA betting promo codes and sites.
+With the first round of the NBA playoffs nearly complete, you can wager on the final two series this weekend - Cavs-Magic and Clippers-Mavericks.
+You can give yourself an extra edge on the NBA playoff odds with thousands in bonuses currently available from the nation's best NBA betting promo codes and sites.

-Signing up using these exclusive NBA betting promo codes enables you to claim thousands in welcome bonuses that you can use to make more bets on the NBA props, point spreads, moneyline and futures including tonight'sCeltics-Heats odds or even the NBA championship odds.
+Signing up using these exclusive NBA betting promo codes enables you to claim thousands in welcome bonuses that you can use to make more bets on the NBA props, point spreads, moneylines or even the NBA championship odds.

-In addition to Nuggets-Lakers and Celtics-Heat, you can also wager on Thunder-Pelicans, including additional NBA futures and player props.
+Wager on Clippers-Mavericks and Cavaliers-Magic Game 6 odds on Friday night.
+On Saturday, you can wager on the Game 1 matchup between the Timberwolves and Nuggets.
+If the Clippers or Magic win and extend things to a Game 7, those matchups will be played on Sunday, May 5.

 With tip-off just hours away, there's no time to delay.
 Read on to learn how you can claim thousands in bonus bets that will give you more chances to make more winning NBA picks using the nation's top NBA betting apps.